-You may not exactly agree, but if we think about it in environmental terms, I believe it’s important to go for the best-quality option in order to avoid creating excessive waste.
+You may not exactly agree, but if we think about it in environmental terms, I believe it’s important to go for the best-quality option to avoid creating excessive waste.

-This is especially true when we consider that most of the vegan-friendly fabrics like PU (polyurethane) and PVC (polyvinyl chloride) are highly toxic to our environment.
+This is especially true when we consider that most vegan-friendly fabrics like PU (polyurethane) and PVC (polyvinyl chloride) are highly toxic to our environment.

-A quality option may not necessarily be the most expensive, but when it comes to boots, the price plays a tremendous role in their quality.
+A quality option may not necessarily be the most expensive, but the price plays a tremendous role in their quality when it comes to boots.
 For example, certain boot constructions (like the Goodyear welt) take more work and resources, which is why boots with this construction last longer.